BoriisE/Troubleshooting-in-the-Simulator-Cisco-Packet-Tracer-Network-Design/README.md

 ## Overview

-This project is dedicated to network troubleshooting in **Cisco Packet Tracer** and is part of the **Network Design** topic.
+This project is dedicated to network troubleshooting in **Cisco Packet Tracer**

-During the topic, practical tasks were completed by following step-by-step instructions.
-This project represents **independent work** and consists of **three tasks**.

-To start working with the project, download the provided file and open it in **Cisco Packet Tracer**.

 ---